Refer to these France trip notes and travel tips in general to prepare for your tour with us and time in the country.

-A passport with validity six months beyond your trip is required.
+A passport with validity six months beyond your trip return date is required.
 No visa is required for France.

-No vaccinations required nor recommended.
+No vaccinations required for France, nor recommended.
 Please do secure adequate travel and medical emergency insurance for any mishap that may occur.

 In addition to your everyday clothes and things, we suggest bringing: